-Sponsored publications are available for sale through The Britton Fund’s online bookstore.
+Sponsored publications and wildlife signs are available for sale through The Britton Fund’s online bookstore.
 They may also be purchased at the annual WCISA conference.
-Proceeds from your purchase will benefit The Britton Fund to support future research, publications, and educational opportunities.
+Proceeds from your publication purchase will benefit The Britton Fund to support future research, publications, and educational opportunities.

 Landscape Design & Maintenance for Southwest Desert Trees: An Arid Zone Tree Compendium.